The Mars Polar Lander during tests.

 Scientists say it is very unlikely that the Polar Lander could continue the mission, even if it is still alive.
 They are hoping the craft could at least give them some information about its landing.
-NASA is trying to find out what caused the disaster.
+Investigators are trying to find out what caused the disaster.

 You might also be interested in:

 Amongst reports that the Mars Polar Lander fell into a deep canyon, scientists are reporting the cause of the disaster is still unknown.Organizers of the mission also pointed out they knew the canyon...more